Kartikey0412/epilespy_regression_predictions/README.md

 Run source env/bin/activate ./env or conda activate ./env to activate the created environment depending on which version of Conda you are using.

+Code:

+the code for running the model is in src/data.
+The code is supposed to be run in the sequence epilepsy_preprocess.py (for data pre-processing), epilepsy.py (for running the ML models) and if required deep learning, to run

 Project Organization
 ------------